-Bay Area Council - Boy Scouts of America 2024 CAMP-O-REE
+Bay Area Council - Boy Scouts of America

-Welcome to the Bay Area Council 2024 Camp-O-Ree - The Zombie Apocalypse!
+Welcome to the Bay Area Council 2025 Camp-O-Ree - The Pirates of Bay Area Council!

 The Patrol Method is king at the Camp-O-Ree.
 We expect that veteran patrols will stand on their own, making their own decisions and being responsible for themselves.
 This means that adult leaders are there for supervision and oversight, not for leadership, as that should come from the Scouts themselves.